muhammadazher2003/my-blogging-app/README.markdown

 ## 🚀 Features

 - 🔐 User authentication with JWT
+- 👤 User Profiles (bio, avatar, social links)
 - ✍️ Create, edit, and delete blog posts
 - 🖼️ Upload post images
 - 🔎 Search posts by tags
 - 📄 Pagination support
 - ❤️ Like and Unlike posts (real-time update)
 - 💬 Add and view comments (with rounded chat-style UI)
+- 📖 Public Author Pages – click an author’s name to see all their blogs
 - 🎨 Responsive UI with Tailwind CSS

 ## 🛠️ Tech Stack